Dayton Daily News: Recent operations

 The paper was led by Jeff Bruce as editor from 1998 to 2008.
 Bruce replaced Max Jennings, who retired.
 When Bruce retired in 2007 Kevin Riley, 44, a graduate of the University of Dayton, was named editor.
 Riley spent most of his career with the paper, starting as a copy editor and later serving as sports editor, Internet general manager, and publisher of the Springfield News-Sun in Springfield, Ohio.
 He was promoted from deputy editor.

 In 2010, Riley was named editor of the Atlanta Journal-Constitution and that paper's editor, Julia Wallace, under whose leadership the AJC won Pulitzer Prizes in 2006 and 2007, moved to Dayton to become Senior Vice President of news and programming for CMG Ohio heading a new combined newspaper, television and radio newsroom.
 She was soon after named the first female publisher and retired in 2016.
 In 2011, Jana Collier was promoted from managing editor to editor-in-chief of CMG Ohio and was responsible for content and operations for all daily and weekly papers.
 Collier is also the first woman to be editor-in-chief of the Dayton Cox newspaper organization.
 In March 2020, Jana Collier was named publisher of the newly formed Ohio Newspapers brand.
+Upon her retirement at the end of 2022, Suzanne Klopfenstein was named the new publisher and assumed her role in the beginning of 2023.
+Klopfenstein has 30 years of media experience, including serving as the senior director of sales for Cox First Media.
 Ashley Bethard became editor and chief content officer in January, 2022.